Data Modeling with Snowflake - Serge Gershkovich - E-Book

 Chapter 3, Mastering Snowflake’s Architecture, provides a history of the evolution of database architectures and highlights the advances that make the data cloud a game changer in scalable computing.
 Understanding the underlying architecture will inform how Snowflake’s three-tier architecture unlocks unique capabilities in the models we design in later chapters.

-Chapter 5, From Logical Concepts to Snowflake Objects, bridges universal modeling concepts such as entities and relationships with accompanying Snowflake architecture, storage, and handling.
+Chapter 5, Speaking Modeling through Snowflake Objects, bridges universal modeling concepts such as entities and relationships with accompanying Snowflake architecture, storage, and handling.
 This chapter breaks down the fundamentals of Snowflake data storage, detailing micro partitions and clustering so that you can make informed and cost-effective design decisions.

-Chapter 12, Putting Physical Modeling into Practice, translates the logical model from the previous chapter into a fully deployable physical model.
+Chapter 11, Putting Physical Modeling into Practice, translates the logical model from the previous chapter into a fully deployable physical model.
 In this process, we handle the security and governance concerns accompanying a physical model and its deployment.
 This chapter also explores physicalizing logical inheritance and demonstrates how to go from DDL to generating a visual diagram.
-Finally, we jump from physical models to semantic models and learn to “talk to our data” using Cortex AI.

-Chapter 15, Modeling Facts for Rapid Analysis, focuses on fact tables and explains the different types of fact tables and measures.
-You will discover versatile reporting structures such as the reverse balance and range-based factless facts, and learn how to recover deleted records.
+Chapter 14, Modeling Facts for Rapid Analysis, focuses on fact tables and explains the different types of fact tables and measures.
+You will discover versatile reporting structures such as the reverse balance and range-based factless facts and learn how to recover deleted records.
 This chapter also provides related Snowflake recipes for building and maintaining all the operations mentioned.

-Chapter 16, Modeling Semi-Structured Data, explores techniques required to use and model semi-structured data in Snowflake.
-This chapter demonstrates that, while Snowflake makes querying semi-structured data easy, there is effort involved in transforming it into a relational format that users can understand.
+Chapter 15, Modeling Semi-Structured Data, explores techniques required to use and model semi-structured data in Snowflake.
+This chapter demonstrates that while Snowflake makes querying semi-structured data easy, there is effort involved in transforming it into a relational format that users can understand.
 We explore the benefits of converting semi-structured data to a relational schema and review a rule-based method for doing so.

-Chapter 18, Scaling Data Models through Modern Techniques, discusses the utility of Data Vault methodology in modern data platforms and how it addresses the challenges of managing large, complex, and rapidly changing data environments.
-This chapter also discusses the efficient loading of Data Vault with multi-table inserts and creating Star and Snowflake schema models for reporting information marts.
+Chapter 17, Scaling Data Models through Modern Frameworks, discusses the utility of Data Vault methodology in modern data platforms and how it addresses the challenges of managing large, complex, and rapidly changing data environments.
+This chapter also discusses the efficient loading of the Data Vault with multi-table inserts and creating Star and Snowflake schema models for reporting information marts.
 Additionally, you will be introduced to Data Mesh and its application in managing data in large, complex organizations.
-Of course, the conversation would not be complete without mentioning AI and the role data modeling plays in modern data initiatives.
 Finally, the chapter reviews modeling best practices mentioned throughout the book.

 To get the most out of this book